hapax/hapax.github.io/assets/alien-maths.md

 colour memorisation, for example, though the interpretation of the results remains controversial.

+#### Cognition and language

 From the comfortable armchair of a dilettante, the controversy seems completely overblown.
+Would anyone really be surprised to learn that there are more words for snow in Inuktitut than Amharic?
+I find this no more or less surprising than the fact that chemists have specialised names for chemicals.